 Get the kids to help

 One final way I simplify my laundry routine is to make my kids put up their own clothes.
 Children as young as 3 can easily be taught to put up their own clothes in drawers.
 No, the drawers are not as neat as I would like, but this is something they are required to do as part of our family.
+(We have paid chores and “because you live here chores” in our home.
+This is an unpaid one.)
 “If you eat here, you work here!” is my take on Stacy from Humorous Homemaking’s quote, “If you don’t work, you don’t eat.”

 How do you handle your laundry?
 Do you have a laundry schedule or do you just wing it?
 I’d love it if you left a comment and let me know.